 “Just plan a new hall with 7,000 m².
 When the building is in place, we’ll take care of the necessary production layout.”

 Decisions in upstream project planning phases determine the procurement of new automated production facilities and machinery or the selection of a new logistics center.
-Therefore, these early phases are of great importance.
+Therefore, these early phases are of great importance before a contractor actually moves the equipment and is starting the installation of industrial racking and heavy machinery in the new plant.
 No one, not even a consultant, has the possibility to play through all solution variants.
-Business managers make decisions based on upstream work, their goals, KPIs, and by approval of all stakeholders.
+Business managers make decisions based on upstream work, their goals, KPIs including costs, and by approval of all stakeholders.

 Relocating your manufacturing plant is teamwork